AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 [![](https://img.shields.io/badge/YouTube-▶️%20OPEN_CHALLENGE-df3e3e?logo=youtube)](https://youtu.be/06rUdOECv34?si=MXno1v4bBEbKgmpB)
 [![](https://img.shields.io/badge/YouTube-▶️%20OBSTACLE_CHALLENGE-df3e3e?logo=youtube)](https://youtu.be/ykb_tLmTXMM?si=5-LzPXuHlno7lfPP)

-This repository provides the BSU Spartan Team’s self-driving car, developed and programmed by our team from the Philippines for the Future Engineers Category.
-Here, you’ll find details about the robot’s design, functionality, and features, reflecting our dedication to pushing the boundaries of autonomous technology.
+<p align = "justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This repository provides the BSU Spartan Team’s self-driving car, developed and programmed by our team from the Philippines for the Future Engineers Category.
+Here, you’ll find details about the robot’s design, functionality, and features, reflecting our dedication to pushing the boundaries of autonomous technology.</p>

 ***

 ## The Team:

-Meet the members of the BSU Spartan Team, each bringing unique skills and dedication to our mission at the World Robot Olympiad Turkiye 2024 International Finals.
+<p align = "justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Meet the members of the BSU Spartan Team, each bringing unique skills and dedication to our mission at the World Robot Olympiad Turkiye 2024 International Finals.
 Together, we have combined our knowledge in engineering, programming, and robotics to create a self-driving robot for the Future Engineers category.
-Driven by a passion for technology and a commitment to excellence, we represent the spirit of teamwork and the pursuit of knowledge
+Driven by a passion for technology and a commitment to excellence, we represent the spirit of teamwork and the pursuit of knowledge</p>

 - Joseph Bernard A. Maala, 17, (Right)
 - John Angelo M. Bautista, 17, (Left)